2020 Buffalo Bills season

 The #2 seed Bills began their playoff run in the Wild Card Round against the #7 seed Indianapolis Colts, winning 27–24 for their first playoff victory since 1995.
 After this, they defeated the #5 seed Baltimore Ravens 17–3 in the Divisional Round, advancing to their first AFC Championship Game since 1993, where they faced the #1 seed and defending Super Bowl champion Kansas City Chiefs, who they coincidentally faced in their last AFC Championship Game appearance.
 The Bills would lose 38–24.

+The Bills would not make another AFC Championship game appearance until 2024.
+Coincidentally, the Bills would face the Chiefs in the AFC Championship that year as well.